astronomer/airflow-guides/guides/deferrable-operators.md

 > Note: The terms "deferrable" and "async" or "asynchronous" are often used interchangeably.
 They mean the same thing in this context.

-With traditional operators, a task might submit a job to an external system (e.g. a Spark Cluster), and then poll the status of that job until it completes.
+With traditional operators, a task might submit a job to an external system (e.g. a Spark Cluster) and then poll the status of that job until it completes.
 Even though the task might not be doing significant work, it would still occupy a worker slot during the polling process.
 As worker slots become occupied, tasks may be queued resulting in delayed start times.
 Visually, this is represented in the diagram below:

 ![Classic Worker](https://assets2.astronomer.io/main/guides/deferrable-operators/classic_worker_process.png)